 You can sprinkle a bit of pav bhaji masala over the pav.

 Keep the buttered toasted pav on a serving plate.
 Keep bhaji on the side.
-Top the bhaji with another tsp of butter.
+Top the bhaji with another teaspoon of butter.

 Keep some finely chopped onion, lemon wedges, and chopped coriander on the side and serve.

 If Pav is not, you can also serve bhaji with buttered toast or burger buns.
 It also tastes great with Tawa Paratha.